Understanding a Seed Catalog

 Sharing is caring!

 Never fear.
-I’ll walk you through the basics of understanding a seed catalog and tell you what you need to focus on and what you can ignore.
-And if you aren’t sure what to grow, check out my post on How to Choose the Vegetables to Grow In Your Garden.
+I’ll walk you through the seed catalog terminology and tell you what you need to focus on and what you can ignore so you can make an informed decision.
+And if you aren’t sure how to choose what to grow, check out my post on How to Choose the Vegetables to Grow In Your Garden.

 Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclosures page.)